Jefferson49/RepositoryHierarchy/README.md

 In this example, the delimiter is the space character in the brackets, i.e. "**( )**".
 However, the full pattern "**Film( )Number**" is used to find corresponding strings.
 Therefore, only space characters, which match the pattern, are identified as delimiter.
 Other space characters, are NOT identified as delimiter.

-### Use a set of regular expressions for the delimiter
+### Usage of a set of regular expressions for the delimiter
 A set of regular expressions can be used by providing several regular expressions in the input form ("delimiter expression") separated by "**;**".
 It is also possible to mix simple delimiters (i.e. a single character or sequence of characters) with regular expressions.

 Example: